openscopeproject/InteractiveHtmlBom/DATAFORMAT.md

     "both": [bomrow1, bomrow2, ...],
     "F":  [bomrow1, bomrow2, ...],
     "B":  [bomrow1, bomrow2, ...],
+    // numeric IDs of DNP components that are not in BOM "skipped": [id1, id2, ...]
   },
   // Contains parsed stroke data from newstroke font for
   // characters used on the pcb.